 Step 1: Cook the shells according to the directions given, then combine the filling ingredients, reserving half of the shredded cheese for topping.

 We generally like our dishes pretty flavorful, but using a full packet of Ranch dressing mix. plus salt and pepper a little too salty for me.
-Feel free to adjust the seasoning in the filling to taste.
+Feel free to adjust the seasoning in the filling to taste, be sure to have the filling to your preference before stuffing the shells.

 Step 2: Fill each shell with a tablespoon or so of the filling, then place into a 7 quart slow cooker or 13 by 9 inch baking dish.